 ValueQuest attaches great importance to ensuring that employee surveys and management feedback are accompanied by appropriate implementation tools and measures.
 You can read more about our services at www.valuequest.ch.

-If you are interested in the topic of overestimating yourself, you must also read our exciting blog post "Assessing skills with 360-degree leadership feedback".
-Don't want to miss any of our posts in the future?
-Then follow us on our Linkedin company page.
+If you are interested in the topic of self-overestimation, you should also read our exciting blog post "Assessing skills with 360-degree leadership feedback".

 Article published on December 16, 2021